 In 1987, the Eastern CT Symphony Orchestra made the Garde its new home.
 1988, the Garde hired its first executive director, Steve Sigel, and began presenting a full spectrum of performing arts series: dance, musical theatre, contemporary music, and family events.
 Notable performances from that period included Marvin Hamlisch, Itzhak Perlman (both in 1989), Johnny Cash and Tony Bennett in 1990, The London Symphony Orchestra conducted by Michael Tilson Thomas in 1992, and two sold-out concerts by Bob Dylan in 1998.

 In 1988, the State of Connecticut awarded $750,000 to replace the theatre heating and air-conditioning system, the first of several major facility grants three successive Governors shepherded through for the Garde.
 The Mercer and Meridian buildings were purchased in 1993.
 In the summer of 1994, movies were added to the Garde’s live programming.
 That year began a $15.75 million fundraising effort – Campaign for the Garde 2000 – to restore and expand the theatre.
 In October 1998, the Garde opened with its new lobbies and storefronts and, one year later, the theatre opened with the theatre interior restored.
-The Oasis Room began to be consistently used by 2008, primarily for mostly jazz, folk and popular music.
-The adjacent Mercer Building provides dressing rooms for the Oasis Room.
-The corner storefront of the Mercer Building on State and Meridian Street houses the Garde Gallery community art and meeting space.
+The Oasis Room began to be consistently used by 2008, primarily for jazz, folk, and popular music.

 The architecture and decorative elements of the Garde Theater have a feeling of a distant place, specifically that of Morocco and Northern Africa, reminiscent of Islamic art and architecture in its simpler period when Bedouin Arab influences prevailed.